loderer/jfx4matlab/doc/ModalStages/ModalStages.md

 ## WINDOW_MODAL
 An window-modal window blocks the users access to each owner-window recursively until the window-modal window is closed.

-You can create an window-modal window by creating a stage like this:
+You can create a window-modal window by creating a stage like this:
 ```
 JFXStageController(<JFXApplication>, <TITLE>, javafx.stage.Modality.WINDOW_MODAL, <OWNER_JFXSTAGECONTROLLER>);
 ```